baiango/C-GUI/coding_style.md

 struct Vec3f { x: f32, y: f32, z: f32 } // L1
 impl Vec3f { fn new(x: f32, y: f32, z: f32) -> Vec3f { Vec3f{ x, y, z } } }
 ```
 At this point, try not to inherit the `Player` struct unless it's impossible. or do it if it's much easier to track the inherents.
-The `Player` is nested 3 deep.
+The `Player` is nested 3 level deep.